BonsaiDen/JavaScript-Garden/doc/functions.md

     var foo = function() {};

-Due to the fact that `var` is a *statement*, which - just like the function statement - creates the variable `foo` before the actual execution of the code starts, `foo` is already defined when the script gets executed.
+Due to the fact that `var` is a *statement*, which - just like the function declaration - creates the variable `foo` before the actual execution of the code starts, `foo` is already defined when the script gets executed.

 Since assignments only happens at runtime, the value of `Foo` will default